 These services are only available upon referral from the support coordinator and are not duplicative of other waiver services, including support coordination.
-These services are only available to recipients who are residing in or who are linked for the selection process of a State of Louisiana permanent supportive housing unit.
+These services are only available to recipients who are residing in, or who are linked for the selection process of, a State of Louisiana permanent supportive housing unit.

-Up to 96 units of housing transition or crisis intervention service can be used per Plan of Care year without written approval from the support coordinator.
+Up to 96 units of housing transition or crisis intervention service can be used per POC year without written approval from the support coordinator.

-No more than 168 units of combined housing transition or crisis intervention services and housing stabilization services can be used per Plan of Care year without written approval from the support coordinator.
+No more than 168 units of combined housing transition or crisis intervention services and housing stabilization services can be used per POC year without written approval from the support coordinator.

-Payment will not be authorized until the OAAS regional office or its designee gives final Plan of Care approval.
+Payment will not be authorized until the OAAS regional office or its designee gives final POC approval.

 OAAS regional office or its designee reviews all documents to ensure all requirements are met.

-If all requirements are met, the support coordinator provides a copy of the approved Plan of Care to the recipient and the permanent supportive housing provider.
+If all requirements are met, the support coordinator provides a copy of the approved POC to the recipient and the permanent supportive housing provider.
 The permanent supportive housing provider is notified of the release of the PA and can bill the Medicaid fiscal intermediary for services provided.